Tender Boat Accident Attorney in Miami

-The most common tender boat accidents are falls, collisions, and unintentional drownings.
+The most common tender boat accidents are falls, collisions, and unintentional drowning accidents.
 Injury-related accidents can range from broken bones to traumatic brain injuries and wrongful death.
 In our years of experience handling cruise-related injury claims, we’ve seen a wide range of tender boat accident injuries, but only one main cause: cruise company negligence.
 Unsafe decks, broken gangway ramps, improperly secured tender boats, faulty boat operation, improper training, and failure to inform passengers of proper tender boat procedures are all common causes of tender boat accidents.

 Who Is Liable?